tyz-sd/Parenting-children-in-the-age-of-screens/individual_work/Kyle/README.md

 This dashboard is written in [Next.js](https://nextjs.org/) bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-All of the project files in this directory are mainly default template files which were generated using `create-next-app`.
-The files of interest that were written by the group are `pages/index.tsx` and all of the files in `python_server`.
+All of the project files in this directory are default template files generated using `create-next-app`.
+The files of interest that were written by Kyle are `pages/index.tsx` and `python_server`.
+As a result, we will not be documenting any excess files.

 ## Running the Project